gohugoio/hugo/content/hosting-and-deployment/hosting-on-github.md

 ```

 You can then run `./deploy.sh "Your optional commit message"` to send changes to `<USERNAME>.github.io`.
-Note that you likely will want to commit changes to your `<YOUR-PROJECDT>` repository as well.
+Note that you likely will want to commit changes to your `<YOUR-PROJECT>` repository as well.

 That's it!
 Your personal page should be up and running at `https://yourusername.github.io` within a couple minutes.